Lynn University's student body included 2,204 undergrads, 746 graduate and 60 doctoral students as of fall 2017.

 of value added learning gain

 The added educational value at Lynn is better than 87 percent of other schools who took the 2014-2015 Collegiate Learning Assessment, a standardized test administered by the Council for Aid to Education.
 It tests for critical thinking, analytic reasoning, problem solving, and written communication skills.

 of community service participation

 In the 2015 National Survey of Student Engagement (NSSE), 87% of first year Lynn students reported participating in a course that included a community-based project (compared to 65% of students at other private 4-year schools).

-During the 2015-2016 academic year, 504 students participated in internships for credit with 332 employers including ESPN, Boca Raton Police, and Palm Beach County.
+During the fall 2016 academic year, 512 students participated in internships for credit with employers including Mercedes Benz, Delray Beach Marriot and Boca Raton Airport Authority.

 24 national championships

 With 24 national championships during their first 30 years of intercollegiate competition, the Fighting Knights are among the most successful teams in college sports.

 Lynn's athletic program includes 9 women's and 6 men's teams.
 Home games make for a great "knight out" on campus.

 - Cross Country

 Lynn's student athletes have brains and brawn.
-Three-quarters earned a GPA of 3.0 or better during the 2015-2016 academic year.
+Three-quarters earned a GPA of 3.0 or better during the fall 2016 academic year.
 5% scored a perfect 4.0.